 Economical.
 Generally comfortable.
 Good privacy.
 Ideal for single travelers.

 Small rooms.
 No sense of regionality.
 The quality of breakfast varies widely.
+Early lights out, early rising.

 This category covers a wide range of styles and prices, including simple, good-value tourist hotels, large and small boutique hotels, and resort hotels.
 There are also many ryokan hotels – large, modern buildings but with traditional ryokan-style rooms, and female staff in kimono and other traditional dress.
 Breakfast is often a Japanese and Western style buffet, but Japanese and Western cooked breakfasts are also fairly common.
 These hotels typically have ensuite bathrooms and toilets, as well as a large common bath.
 Sometimes you have a choice between beds and futons.